vitordeoliveira/blog/blogpost/what_are_axum_askama_htmx_and_why_use_it.md

 </a>

 ### Askama
-Because is really easy to make shit, and they already apply all the security stuff the templating needs.
+Because is easy to make shit, and they already apply all the security stuff the templating needs.

-and also because it makes life very easy on html manipulation.
+and also because it makes life very easy with HTML manipulation.

 ### Axum
 Because is easy to use and very extendable...
 In a nutshell is that.

-## How implement them in RUST?
+## How to implement them in RUST?

 The real and fun part is a different blog post, just [click here](/blog/how_use_axum_askama_htmx) to go there :D